5-HT1A receptor

 The serotonin 1A receptor (or 5-HT_{1A} receptor) is a subtype of serotonin receptors, or 5-HT receptors, that binds serotonin, also known as 5-HT, a neurotransmitter.
-5-HT1A is expressed in the brain, spleen, and neonatal kidney.
+5-HT_{1A} is expressed in the brain, spleen, and neonatal kidney.
 It is a G protein-coupled receptor (GPCR), coupled to the Gi protein, and its activation in the brain mediates hyperpolarization and reduction of firing rate of the postsynaptic neuron.
 In humans, the serotonin 1A receptor is encoded by the HTR1A gene.

 Distribution

 The 5-HT_{1A} receptor is the most widespread of all the 5-HT receptors.
 In the central nervous system, 5-HT_{1A} receptors exist in the cerebral cortex, hippocampus, septum, amygdala, and raphe nucleus in high densities, while low amounts also exist in the basal ganglia and thalamus.
 The 5-HT_{1A} receptors in the raphe nucleus are largely somatodendritic autoreceptors, whereas those in other areas such as the hippocampus are postsynaptic receptors.